ssg/yello/README.md

 I think [@c64skate](https://github.com/c64skate) showed me such a demo on MS-DOS months ago, and it's been on my mind to do it on Amstrad CPC since.
 I used this Sunday as an opportunity to do it.
-This is possibly one of the shortest implementations possible as the text is shared between two implementations.
+This is possibly one of the shortest implementations possible (19-bytes, 11 bytes being the text) as the text is shared between two implementations.

 Hint: you might be able to squeeze some bytes by putting both REM and PRINT on the same line.